-It is extremely important to leave room for multi-factor authentication (such as TOTP, SMS, or 3D-secure-like technologies) if it's possible to make payments through the API.
+It is extremely important to leave room for multi-factored authentication (such as TOTP, SMS, or 3D-secure-like technologies) if it's possible to make payments through the API.
 In this case, it's a must-have from the very beginning.
 NB: this rule has an important implication: always separate endpoints for different API families.
 (This may seem obvious, but many API developers fail to follow it.)
-If you provide a server-to-server API, a service for end users, and a widget to be embedded in third-party apps - all these APIs must be served from different endpoints to allow for different security measures (e.g., mandatory API keys, forced login, and solving captcha respectively).
+If you provide a server-to-server API, a service for end users, and a widget to be embedded in third-party apps - all these APIs must be served from different endpoints to allow for different security measures (let's say, mandatory API keys, login requirement, and solving captcha respectively).